amoghpj/amoghpj.github.io/_posts/2019-12-02-python-multithreading.md

 ---
-title: "Multithreading is Python is a pain"
+title: "Multithreading in Python is a pain"
 description: "Or how I learned about the GIL"
 layout: post
 blog: true